The Team

 Carol Davis

 I have lived in Grimston since 2012 when we moved from Houghton on the Hill to enable us to keep my daughter’s horse at home.
 My husband, Ray, is a retired lecturer and he can trace his family back many generations in Houghton where he was a Parish Councillor and School Governor until we moved.
 We have welcomed the more rural setting that is reminiscent of how Ray remembers Houghton in his youth.
-Our daughter, Alix, works at a local medical practice.
+Our daughter, Alix, works locally.

-I was Treasurer of Houghton on the Hill village hall for over 30 years before moving to Grimston and my day job is in the agricultural industry.
-I have been passionate about agriculture all my life, particularly cattle and sheep, and specialise in genetics and business analysis, identifying why some farm businesses are in the top 25% for profitability and others in the bottom 25%.
+I was Treasurer of Houghton on the Hill village hall for over 30 years before moving to Grimston and my day job was in the agricultural industry.
+I have been passionate about agriculture all my life, particularly cattle and sheep, and specialised in genetics and business analysis, identifying why some farm businesses made money and others didn’t.

 Becky Vickers